 They do have a valid point.
-Many people use debt on a daily basis to invest in real estate, equipment for their business, and other things that can actually produce an income over and above what the loan will cost them in interest payments (if it works out according to plans).
+Many people use it on a daily basis to invest in real estate, equipment for their business, and other items that produce an income over and above what the loan will cost them in interest payments (if it works out according to plans).

-But along with debt comes risk.
-Even when you use debt to invest in an income producing venture, the more debt you use, the more risk you encounter.
+But along with that leverage comes risk.
+Even when you use other people's money to invest in an income producing venture, the more of it you use, the more risk you encounter.

-However, it’s much worse when you have debt that isn’t tied to an item that makes money for you.
-Specifically I’m talking about consumer debt, which is a completely different level of risk, and can be seriously detrimental to your life.
+However, it’s much worse when you owe money that isn’t tied to an item that makes money.
+Specifically I’m talking about consumer debt, which is a completely different level of risk, and is seriously detrimental to your life.

-Consumer debt is the kind of debt you have for things like cars, tv’s, vacations, restaurant food, clothes, and so forth.
-These items go down in value or get used up very quickly, leaving you with a pile of bills and little or nothing to show for it in the long run.
+Consumer debt is what you have for cars, tv’s, vacations, restaurant food, clothes, and so forth.
+These items go down in value or get used up very quickly.
+They'll leave you with a pile of bills and little or nothing to show for it in the long run.
 This kind of debt limits you financially in many ways, leaving you poorer over time.

 Falling Prey to Marketing Hype

-Why do people take out credit card and other consumer debt to buy these things that go down in value or get completely used up?
-It’s because we’ve been taught to believe the philosophy that “more is better”.
+Why do people take out credit card debt and other consumer loans to buy these things that go down in value or get completely used up?
+It’s because we’ve been taught to believe the myth that “more is better”.

 Too many of us have fallen prey to the marketing hype that’s thrown in our faces every single day.
 We’ve been led to believe that we need a brand new car, the latest gadget that’s out of date within a year, and luxury brands not only to feel successful, but just to live a normal life and keep up with our friends.